-TMCH comments
+Comments regarding the “Trademark Clearinghouse Requirements September 2012”

 The ICANN model makes the TMCH process unnecessarily complex.
+Instead, we fully support the model proposed by the community for the following reasons:

+The community developed alternate model meets the IRTP requirements

+The community developed alternate model is sustainable for long-term implementation (extended claims service)

+There is consensus approval of the model from the Registries and Registrars (those that must deliver the TMCH to the market)

+The community developed alternate model makes supporting a block list more feasible

+It will be less expensive than the ICANN model for all users.

-We fully support the alternate model proposed by the community, and note that ICANN staff has failed to include community input in the current proposal.
-We are concerned that legitimate and valuable input from the Community remains unaddressed.
+We note that ICANN staff has failed to include community input in its current proposal.
+We are concerned that legitimate and valuable input from the community remains unaddressed.
 Thus far, ICANN:

-has not responded to community input and suggestion;
+Has not responded to community input and suggestion;

-has not released documents formally requested by the RySG;
+Has not released documents formally requested by the RySG;

-has not responded to questions about the contract and development of the program;
+Has not responded to questions about the contract and development of the program;

-has posted for public comment a series of documents that have yet to include any of the work done by the Community.
+Has posted for public comment a series of documents that have yet to include any of the work done by the community.

-Representatives of the Registries and Registrars have publicly stated their deep concern that should the ICANN TMCH Implementation Model fail to account for their technical, functional, and business requirements, the TMCH program might be subverted and/or abandoned by operators, leading to a complete failure of the TMCH program.
+Representatives of the Registries and Registrars have publicly stated their deep concern that should the ICANN TMCH Implementation Model fail to account for their technical, functional, and business requirements, the TMCH program might be subverted and/or abandoned by Operators, leading to a complete failure of the TMCH program along the lines of Digital Archery.

-The current model was created with very little input from the technical community.
-In order to retain the multi-stakeholder development of the new gTLD program, the final model must consider the burden on the registries and registrars.
+In order to retain the multi-stakeholder development of the new gTLD program, the final model must consider the Registrar and Registry technical community.
 Even the most recent statement (tmch-comments-alt-proposal-8oct12.pdf) from ICANN “With the discussion re-focused around a system that does not include a live query element, we are prepared to move forward with this collaboration and propose the following next steps” indicates top-down decision making is still being made.
+It the TMCH provider cannot support a live query element, a new provider should be selected.

-The TMCH program was meant to lessen the costs and burdens of sunrise.
-The proposed model is unnecessarily complex, introduces excessive burdens, and will be more expensive than traditional sunrise methodologies.
+The TMCH program was meant to lessen the costs and burdens of Sunrise.
+The proposed model is unnecessarily complex, introduces excessive burdens, and will be more expensive than traditional Sunrise methodologies.

-Sunrise:
+Sunrise Implementation

-Lack of access to trademark specific registrant details will inhibit registry operations
+Lack of access to trademark specific Registrant details will inhibit Registry operations.

 Sunrise registrations are an application for a domain name that contains a trademark.
-In the proposed model, registrants will provide a code created by the TMCH that proves the requested domain is valid for sunrise registration.
-The registrant does not provide any trademark details (class, jurisdiction, date of registration, etc).
+In the proposed ICANN model, Registrants will provide a code created by the TMCH that proves the requested domain is valid for Sunrise registration.
+The Registrant does not provide any trademark details (class, jurisdiction, date of registration, etc.).

-Registry operators need to collect TM details.
-These details enable them to prioritize allocation of domain names based on registry policy such as location, class, etc. The ICANN TMCH model does not allow for the registry to have that information.
-The reason given by ICANN is that there are privacy concerns about a registry holding a complete list of marks.
-Yet, during the claims service, the registry operator will store local copies of this exact same information (see page 43).
+In reality, Registry Operators need to collect trademark details.
+These details enable them to prioritize allocation of domain names based on Registry policy such as location, class, etc. The ICANN TMCH model does not allow for the Registry to have that information.
+The reason given by ICANN is that there are privacy concerns about a Registry holding a complete list of marks.
+Yet, during the claims service, the Registry Operator will store local copies of this exact same information (see page 43, Trademark Clearinghouse Requirements September 2012).

-Not having the TM details available during sunrise makes it very difficult to provide customer support and to make decisions about domain allocation based on sunrise policies, which will be unique to each TLD.
+If it implements the current model without listening to the near-unanimous consensus of the Registry and Registrar technical community, ICANN is essentially mandating a particular kind of rights protection, and saying that others are not worth considering Not having trademark details available during Sunrise will make it impossible to provide intelligent customer support or to make decisions about domain allocation based on the differing rights protection models of different TLD.